 I ran The Expanse RPG for the first time last night.
 It was a solo session with Irfan playing the ex-soldier Kazuo Khan, based on the pre-generated PC Casey Khatri.
 Let’s get right down to it…

 The asteroid was once known as 643 Scheherezade discovered in by August Kopff in 1907 at the Heidelberg Observatory.
 Its diameter was nearly 36 kilometres and it orbited with an orbital inclination of about 13 degrees.
-It was part of the Cybele family of asteroids out in the Belt and was closer to Jupiter than it was to Mars.
+It was part of the Cybele family of asteroids out in the Belt and its orbit was closer to Jupiter’s than it was to Mars’.

 Now – centuries later – the solar system knew it as Scheherezade, or “Zadi” to its inhabitants.
 It had three settlements – Aberdeen Baharu, Gamelan Sakti and Gertak Lembu, built into it.
 Almost a century ago, engineers spun Scheherezade so that the settlements would experience 0.4g spin gravity.
 The Zadi Dockyards and the Industrial Cluster were built at each axis least affected by the spin.